ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

 End With
 ```

-### Quality control of the report
+#### Quality control of the report

 There is no guarantee that all records received via the interface are necessarily processed by the application.
 Traditionally, this could be checked by comparing the number of records in the XML file received and the number of records processed and captured in the SQL query.

 I decided to take advantage of certain elements tagged to each record in an XML file.
 So, I was able to count the records received on the evening of the previous business day.
-When an XML file is opened and closed by Excel, there are a series of pop-ups that will halt the automated process. so I disabled alerts and reactivated them at the end.
+When an XML file is opened and closed by Excel, there are a series of pop-ups that will halt the automated process.
+So, I disabled alerts and reactivated them at the end.
 Simply incrementing (aka rolling-sum) the variable by 1 when there is a row with the tagging element would result in the number of records received.
 I am going to include the reconciliation between the record count in XML received and the record processed in the SQL query in the message box that will pop up at the end of the automated process.

 ```
 Application.DisplayAlerts = False